-Efforts to promote equity at the state level must go hand-in-hand with support for tribal sovereignty, treaty rights, and self-determination.
-An Office of Equity must model best practices for government-to-government relations, and advocate for mechanisms that support tribal sovereignty, such as data sovereignty and the decolonization of data (see Figure 21 below).
+Efforts to promote equity at the state level must go hand-in-hand with support for tribal sovereignty and self-determination.
+An Office of Equity must model best practices for government-to-government relations, and advocate for mechanisms that support tribal sovereignty, such as data sovereignty and the decolonization of data (see Figure X below).